MatteoGgl/daypaper/README.md

 ## Installation

+You can either:
+- Build daypaper from source; clone this repo and run `make build`.
+- Download and run the latest binary from the [releases page](https://github.com/MatteoGgl/daypaper/releases).

+## Configuration

 1. You will need an Access Token from Unsplash: create an app [here](https://unsplash.com/oauth/applications/new) after registration.
 2. Create the necessary configuration files: